Deza Cayley graphs from difference sets: Concluding remarks

+We do not know whether there exist other DSs with parameters satisfying the condition $k=\frac{2v-1-\sqrt{8v-7}}{2}$ which can be used for the construction from Proposition~\ref{ds} and are not covered by Lemma~\ref{smallds}.
+Checking using the database of DSs~\cite{Gordon} implies that there is no other such a DS with $v\leq 100000$.
+We are not able to find RDSs with parameters satisfying one of the conditions $(n,\lambda)=(2,2)$, $(n,\lambda)=(4,2)$, $\lambda=2$ which can be used for the construction from Proposition~\ref{rds} and are not covered by Lemma~\ref{smallrds}.

-In the end of the paper, we would like to mention that it is possible to consider several other Cayley graphs over generalized dihedral groups arising from DSs and RDSs and not covered by Propositions~\ref{ds} and~\ref{rds}.
-Among them, we could find only two families of strictly Deza Cayley graphs which are exactly divisible design graphs (see~\cite{HKM} for the definition) from~\cite[Corollary~6.3]{Ry}.
+We would like to mention that it is possible to consider several other Cayley graphs over generalized dihedral groups arising from DSs and RDSs and not covered by Propositions~\ref{ds} and~\ref{rds}.
+One can obtain necessary and sufficient conditions for these graphs to be Deza graphs in terms of parameters of DSs or RDSs.
+We could find appropriate RDSs only for two infinite families among these graphs which are exactly divisible design graphs (see~\cite{HKM} for the definition) from~\cite[Corollary~6.3]{Ry}.
 Observe also that the graphs from Propositions~\ref{ds} and~\ref{rds} are not divisible design graphs.